Frequently Asked Questions about Canada’s Anti-Spam Legislation

 - interfering with the user's control of the computer system,

 - changing or interfering with settings, preferences or commands already installed or stored on the computer system without the user’s knowledge,

 - changing or interfering with data that is stored on the computer system in a manner that obstructs, interrupts or interferes with lawful access to or use of the computer system,

 - causing the computer system to communicate with another computer system without authorization,

-- installing a computer program that may be activated by a third party without the knowledge of the user, and
+- installing a computer program that may be activated by a third party without the user’s knowledge, and

-- performing any other function listed in the GiC Regulations.
+- performing any other function listed in the Governor-in-Council (GIC) Regulations.

-If the computer program does any of these specified functions when installed, then you clearly and prominently, and separately and apart from the licence agreement, must:
+If the computer program does any of these specified functions when installed, then you must, when requesting consent, clearly and prominently, and separate and apart from the licence agreement:

-- describe the program's material elements that perform the specified function(s), including the nature and purpose of those elements, as well as their foreseeable impact, and
+- describe the program's material elements that perform the specified function(s), including the nature and purpose of those elements, as well as their foreseeable impact on the operation of the computer system, and

-- bring those elements to the attention of the user separate from other information provided in a request for consent.
+- bring those elements to the attention of the user separately from other information provided in a request for consent.